 Our Practice ‘is currently’ compliant with the national data opt-out policy which means that we have systems and processes in place to comply with the national data opt-out so that your choice can be applied to any confidential patient information we use or share for purposes beyond your individual care.

 The Practice is the Data Controller of the data which we gather, hold and create about you.

 The Practice engages with data processors who may process your data.
 All Data Processors are held to strict contractual obligations, which specify the limitations, any access arrangements, storage and retention of data on our behalf as well as strict confidentiality and information handling clauses.
 All data processors are also held to high information security standards and are asked to provide evidence of how they meet Data Protection legislation.
 These processors may be software suppliers or specialist and support services.

-The Practice does not routinely transfer data outside of the European Economic Area and will assess any adhoc transfers against adequacy (GDPR Article 45) and appropriateness of safeguards and data protection (GDPR Article 46) of the country of transfer.
+Following the UK’s exit from the European Union the UK has now become a third country under the EU GDPR.
+An adequacy decision for the UK has been approved by the EU Commission under Article 45(3) of the EU GDPR, allowing the free flow of personal data between the EU and the UK to continue.
+The Practice does not routinely transfer data outside of the European Economic Area and will assess any adhoc transfers against adequacy (UK GDPR Article 45) and appropriateness of safeguards and data protection (UK GDPR Article 46) of the country of transfer.

-The Practice works to the Records Management Code of Practice for Health and Social Care 2016 Retention Schedule.
+The Practice works to the NHS Records Management Code of Practice Retention Schedule.

 Data subject rights